tremor-rs/tremor-www/docs/guides/metrics.md

 constraints on column names and does not support the HTTP protocol for Influx Line Protocol.
 We can choose UDP based or TCP based distribution for QuestDB.

-A high-level visaulization of QuestDB replacing InfluxDB via the Influx API:
+A high-level visualization of QuestDB replacing InfluxDB via the Influx API:

 ```mermaid
 graph LR